the-database/MangaJaNaiTRT/README.md

 # MangaJaNaiTRT

+## Overview

+MangaJaNaiTRT is a simple command line tool to batch upscale images with ONNX models using TensorRT.
+It was created as a proof of concept for fast and VRAM-efficient upscaling.
+If it works well enough its backend will be ported into [MangaJaNaiConverterGui](https://github.com/the-database/MangaJaNaiConverterGui).

 ## Usage

 Python 3.13 is recommended.
 Once it's installed, clone the repo, set up dependencies and download ONNX models: